chetan51/ni/README.md

 Let's get cracking!
 -------------------

+1. Get Ni by downloading the source code, or `git clone`ing the repo.
-Install Ni as your would any other Node module, by copying `lib/ni.js` to your `~/.node_libraries` folder.
-Then, copy the `/example` directory and modify it to set up your project.
-Run `node app.js` in the copied directory to start the server.
+2. Install Ni as your would any other Node module, by copying `lib/ni.js` to your `~/.node_libraries` folder.
+3. Copy the `/example` directory and modify it to set up your project.
+4. Run `node app.js` in the copied directory to start the server.